Growth plates are places where new bone tissue forms.

 what causes it?

 Growth plate injuries often happen in the elbow.
 This can be a problem for young athletes who play baseball which places a lot of repetitive stress on the joint.
 A growth plate injury can also be caused by a traumatic accident.
 It can be caused by a bicycle or skateboard crash, or by a fall.
 It can happen during contact sports.

 signs and symptoms

 A growth plate injury of the elbow causes pain.
-Your elbow may swell.
+Your child's elbow may swell.
 It may be tender and warm.
-You may not be able to move it.
-Without proper care, this injury can interfere with your bone's growth.
+They may not be able to move it.
+Without proper care, this injury can interfere with your child's bone growth.

-Treatment options depend on the severity of your injury.
+Treatment options depend on the severity of your child's injury.
 Immobilization allows some injuries to heal.

 Others need surgery.
-Your healthcare provider can create a plan that's right for you.Request an Appointment Online
+Our team of experts can create a plan that's right for your child.

 Back to Elbow